kibook/s1kd-tools/s1kd-validate/README.md

 -f
 List invalid files.

+-l
+Treat input as a list of object names to validate, rather than an object itself.

 -v -q -D
 Set the verbosity of the output, verbose, quiet, and debug.
 Verbose will explictly indicate success, rather than simply not displaying any errors.
 Quiet will not output anything.

 -X &lt;URI&gt;
 Exclude an XML namespace from the validation.
 Elements in the namespace specified by &lt;URI&gt; are ignored.

-&lt;datamodule&gt;...
+&lt;object&gt;...
-Any number of data modules to validate.
+Any number of CSDB objects to validate.
 If none are specified, input is read from stdin.

 Multi-spec directory with -d option
 -----------------------------------